Yazoo City Zoos: 1904: Delta League

 The 1904 Yazoo City Zoos were the first minor league team based in Yazoo City.
 Playing the 1904 season under manager Harry Wilson, the Zoos became charter members of the Class D level Delta League.
 The Delta League League began the season with four charter league teams, as the Brookhaven, MS (Brookhaven), Clarksdale, MS (Clarksdale), Jackson Senators teams joined the Yazoo City Zoos as the charter members in.
 On May 16, 1904, the league expanded to sis teams, as franchises from Canton, MS (Canton) and Hattiesburg, MS (Hattiesburg) were added to the league after the season started.

 The Yazoo City Zoos finished in second place when the season ended on September 3, 1904.
 The final Delta League standings featured the first place Clarksdale team with a record of 67–31, finishing 4.0 games ahead of the second place Yazoo City Zoos who had a record of 62–34.
 They were followed in the standings by Canton (43–45), the Jackson Senators (47–53), Hattiesburg (36–49) and Brookhaven (27–70) in the six–team league.
 The league did not have playoffs in 1904.

-On June 13, 1904 in a Delta League game, Yahoo City was on the losing end of a no-hitter thrown by William Beeker of Clarksdale in a 6–0 Clarksdale victory.
+On June 13, 1904 in a Delta League game, Yazoo City was on the losing end of a no-hitter thrown by William Beeker of Clarksdale in a 6–0 Clarksdale victory.

 It was reported that Yazoo City pitcher James Baxter Sparks set a professional baseball record by winning 21 consecutive games in 1904.
 It was noted that Sparks also threw a no-hitter against Clarksdale during the winning streak, with the game occurring on August 27, 1904, in a 1–0 Yazoo City victory.

 The Delta League permanently folded after playing their only season in 1904.
 It is possible the league formed in 1905, but no teams or statistics are known for a 1905 Delta League season.